bbelotti/Chubby-Babi-Cookbook/README.md

 I added a couple of useful `.bat` scripts to quickly list all the recipes included in the folders and their languages, and to perform GIT push/pulls.
 These will only work on a Windows machine, but are not necessary for the LaTeX project to work.

 The automations within this LaTeX document are made for Windows.
-Chances are that the universe will be destroyed if you try to compile this on a Mac.
+If you try to compile this on a Mac, chances are your computer will catch on fire and the universe will explode.

 ---